 Kalapathhar

 Kalapathhar is 5,644 m, the highest point of your EBC trek.
-The landmark is named Kala and Pathhar, which translates to black rock because of its dark rocky feature.
-You can get the perfect view of the mountain when you’re here and can climb up to this location after reaching the base camp of Mount Everest.
+The landmark is named Kala and Pathhar, which translates to “black rock” due to its dark, rocky features.
+You can get the perfect view of the mountain when you’re here, and can climb up to this location after reaching the base camp of Mount Everest.
 Moreover, it is considered one of the most adventurous parts of the trek.

 Sagarmatha National Park Museum

-The Sagarmatha National Park Museum was introduced to trekkers and even the Khumbu region locals to inform everyone about the victories in mountaineering history.
+The Sagarmatha National Park Museum was introduced to trekkers and locals in the Khumbu region to inform everyone about the achievements in mountaineering history.
 This museum features information on its most significant figures and mountaineering wins.
 If you’re a mountain enthusiast looking to learn as much as possible about exploring the Himalayas, there is no reason to miss this location.

 Gorak Shep (Gorakshep)

 Gorak Shep is the last village of your trek itinerary in EBC.
 There is no camping site in Everest Base Camp.
 Hence, Gorak Shep is the only location close to your end destination in the Everest Base Camp trek itinerary.
 Trekkers can return to the village once they complete the trek.
 You can also choose to take a rest day when you are here.
-Adventurers usually stop in Gorak Shep before they climb the Everest base camp to acclimate and avoid altitude sickness at high altitudes.
+Adventurers usually stop in Gorak Shep before climbing the Everest Base Camp to acclimate and avoid altitude sickness at high altitudes.

 Dingboche Viewpoint